Swedish nuclear weapons program: Controversies around activities after 1985

 In 1985, newspaper Ny Teknik published some articles on the Swedish nuclear weapons acquisition and some facts that were previously unknown.
 The newspaper presented them as revelations.
 Ny Teknik argued that activities at FOA continued which appeared to be in direct conflict with the government's decision in 1958.
-As a result, the government appointed the then Legal Counsel of the Defense Department Olof Forssberg to investigate the issue.
+As a result, the government appointed the then Legal Counsel of the Defence Department Olof Forssberg to investigate the issue.
 Forssberg's investigative work "Swedish nuclear weapons research 1945-1972" was completed in 1987.
-It concluded that no research had been conducted beyond the approved decision on defense research.
+It concluded that no research had been conducted beyond the approved decision on defence research.